A tranquil, Japanese-inspired home in suburban New South Wales

 Faced with a limited 375sqm site and the desire to realise three bedrooms and living space on the ground floor, the owners wished to explore the concept of creating generosity of space through vertical volumes of double-height spaces and exaggerate the feeling of openness and allow opportunities for light and ventilation.

-An unobstructed line of sight between the living area and the loft achieves vertical connectivity, making the space feel more expansive.
+Vertical connectivity is achieved both visually and physically via the open riser stair and central atrium allowing an unobstructed line of sight between the living area and loft, making the space feel more expansive.

 An extension to the living area of the home, the deck and pool area seamlessly connects with the interior.